LucaDP07/flags-game/README.md

 - Screenshot under the section "site overview" was created with [Am I responsive](https://ui.dev/amiresponsive).

-- Pictures used for the Gallery Page have been taken from [Pixabay](https://pixabay.com/).
+- Pictures used for the Game have been taken from [Pixabay](https://pixabay.com/).

 - The wireframes have been created using [Balsamiq Wireframes](https://balsamiq.com/wireframes/).